WHAT TO WEAR

 2) Be comfortable and true to you:

 Make sure the outfit you choose is something you love and feel completely comfortable wearing.
 Something that’s comfortable in the fit as well as comfortable with the look and style.
 Try to avoid anything too tight or too loose.
+Also, make sure everyone is dressed appropriately for the weather!

 2) Keep it simple